GregoryHue/UterEabs/README.md

 const adr = 'https://uber-eats-hrk.herokuapp.com/';
 ```

 The front is hosted by [Netlify](https://app.netlify.com/teams/gregoryhue/overview) on a project called `uber-eats-nlf`.
-Go to their website and log int, click on "New site from Git", then link this very same Github project with it, and configure it this way:
+Go to their website and log in, click on "New site from Git", then link this very same Github project with it, and configure it this way:

 ```
 Base directory : front